boyter/scc/README.md

 ───────────────────────────────────────────────────────────────────────────────
 ```

-Tabular output shows the top files (≈20). `--wide` adds a hotspot bar and a code-vs-comment churn split. `--format csv|json` emits every file with a positive score along with the full per-file detail and window metadata.
+Tabular output shows the top files (≈20). `--wide` adds a hotspot bar and an added-lines code-vs-comment split (`+Code%`). `--format csv|json` emits every file with a positive score along with the full per-file detail and window metadata.

 #### Author rollup - `--by-author`